duskjet/aspnetcore-json-rpc/README.md

 ### Specifics

-In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors:
+In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors (which are also defined in the `JsonRpcTransportErrorCodes` type):

 Code | Reason
 :---: | ---